CTSRD-CHERI/cheribsd-getting-started/src/morello-pikvm/README.md

 * HDMI cable (male to male)

-* Micro SD card at least 32GB
+* Micro SD card at least 32GB in size